95880-A3-SP18/web-analytics-group09/docs/index.md

 ## Why do these problems need solved?

-Predicting sports outcome with sufficient accuracy is a still unsolved problem.
+  1. Predicting sports outcome with sufficient accuracy is a still unsolved problem.
-Profit opportunities if we can predict game outcome with sufficient accuracy.
+  2. Profit opportunities if we can predict game outcome with sufficient accuracy.

 ## Where are you going to pull the data from?

 *Note: Subject to change based on the rights to scrape the website

-  a.
-NFL.com
+  1. NFL.com
-  b.
-NBA.com
+  2. NBA.com
-  c.
-UFC.com
+  3. UFC.com
-  d.
-Other Sports news websites like cbssports, bleacherreport
+  4. Other Sports news websites like cbssports, bleacherreport